EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

 **Approaches**
-- `rootMaximumDepth_fracSoilD`: sets the maximum rooting depth as a fraction of total soil depth. rootMaximumDepth_fracSoilD
+- `rootMaximumDepth_fracSoilD`: Maximum rooting depth as a fraction of total soil depth.

 </details>